 First class mail is distributed Monday through Friday (except holidays) by the evening watch Correctional Officer in each living unit.
-Legal and Special Mail will be distributed by Mail Room or Unit staff and opened in the presence of the inmate.
+Legal and Special Mail will be distributed by Mail Room on the legal mail move and opened in the presence of the inmate, as long as it meets criteria.
 Inmates are asked to advise those writing to them to put the inmate's registration number and Housing Unit on the envelope to aid the prompt delivery of mail.
 All inmate packages must have prior authorization unless otherwise approved under BOP policy.